Plugin-Standards/StandardInterfaces/README.md

 # StandardInterfaces
-The master repository is reserved for docs and similar things.
+The master branch is reserved for docs and similar things.